mociduki/Shopify_W22_DS_challenge/README.md

 ### Q1-a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.
 The problem of AOV being $3145.13 looks like coming from two reasons, both with very high order_amount.
 These two reasons are listed below:

    1. There are 17 entries with 2000 items/order, resulting in abnormally high order_amount of $70,400/order.
 To isolate these entries, a flag called *is_biz_like* has been created with this condition "total_items>10".
 The table below is the result of the selection "is_biz_like==True".
 The name of this flag was based on the assumption that high number of items in one order was for the buisiness (resale) purpose.
-However, given the frequency of the order and the same shop_id and user_id repeated, they could be fraud activities.
+However, given the frequency of the order and the same shop_id and user_id repeated at 4:00 every time, they could be fraudulent activities.
 If they were real data seen by me, I would initiate an investigation to confirm they are the legit activities.
 <details>
   <summary>Click to expand/collapse the table.</summary>